lightning/bolts/11-payment-encoding.md

-If a URI scheme is desired, the current recommendation is to either use 'lightning:' as a prefix before the BOLT-11 encoding (note: not 'lightning://'), or for fallback to Bitcoin payments to use 'bitcoin:', as per BIP-21, with the key 'lightning' and the value equal to the BOLT-11 encoding.
+If a URI scheme is desired, the current recommendation is to either use 'lightning:' as a prefix before the BOLT-11 encoding (note: not 'lightning://'), or for fallback to Bitcoin payments, to use 'bitcoin:', as per BIP-21, with the key 'lightning' and the value equal to the BOLT-11 encoding.

 ## Requirements

+A writer:
+  - unless the Bech32 string MAY be longer than the 90 characters specified in BIP-0173:
+    - MUST encode the payment request in Bech32 (see BIP-0173).

+A reader:
-A writer MUST encode the payment request in Bech32 as specified in BIP-0173, with the exception that the Bech32 string MAY be longer than the 90 characters specified there.
-A reader MUST parse the address as Bech32 as specified in BIP-0173 (also without the character limit), and MUST fail if the checksum is incorrect.
+  - MUST parse the address as Bech32, as specified in BIP-0173 (also without the character limit).
+  - if the checksum is incorrect:
+    - MUST fail the payment.

 # Human-Readable Part

 The human-readable part of a Lightning invoice consists of two sections:
-1. `prefix`: `ln` + BIP-0173 currency prefix (e.g. `lnbc` for Bitcoin mainnet, `lntb` for Bitcoin testnet and `lnbcrt` for Bitcoin regtest)
+1. `prefix`: `ln` + BIP-0173 currency prefix (e.g. `lnbc` for Bitcoin mainnet,
+   `lntb` for Bitcoin testnet, and `lnbcrt` for Bitcoin regtest)
 1. `amount`: optional number in that currency, followed by an optional `multiplier` letter.
 The unit encoded here is the 'social' convention of a payment unit -- in the case of Bitcoin the unit is 'bitcoin' NOT satoshis.